Platform-OS/platformos-check/docs/checks/liquid_tag.md

 ### `min_consecutive_statements`

-The `min_consecutive_statements` option (Default: `5`) determines the maximum (inclusive) number of consecutive statements before the check recommends a refactor.
+The `min_consecutive_statements` option (Default: `5`) determines the maximum (inclusive) number of consecutive statements required before the check recommends refactoring to use the `{% liquid ... %}` tag.

 ## When Not To Use It

-It's safe to disable this rule.
+It is generally safe to disable this rule if it does not align with your coding standards.

 ## Version